piotrkucia95/snake/README.md

 ---

 ENG: <br />
 A simple SNAKE game.
-One of my first Java program.
+One of my first Java programs.
 I used youtube video tutorial made by Jaryt Bustart to create this program.
 The project is consisted of 5 classes: <br />
 -MenuView - main panel, providing choosing difficulty level and starting the game, <br />
 - Snake - contains main mechanics of the game, the snake is an ArrayList of Point-type objects, containing a location of snake parts on the board, <br />
 - RenderPanel - responisble for graphical presentation of board, snake and 'fruits', <br />